 If you want to go back, way back, back into time; you can hear some audio clips from the "Good Old Days", just got to The Shows page and choose the year and date you're interested in.
 The list of shows has sound clip players for a number of broadcasts.
 You can also listen to my interview of Ron Kelly about his role on Battlestar Galactica; it's 23 minutes.

 So what's available on this web site?
 Not much yet; but hang in there, something's bound to show up ... some year. :) "Patience Lieutenant, patience."
-I'll add a clip or two at the end of this page as things progress.
+At least I've found the first phone call about starting the Hour 25 archives.

 - interview excerpt about the price of gas.